Internet-of-People/titania-os/README.md

 source openembedded-core/oe-init-build-env

 # Add the layers
-bitbake-layers add-layer meta-raspberrypi
+bitbake-layers add-layer ../meta-raspberrypi
-# bitbake-layers add-layer meta-titania # not there yet
+# bitbake-layers add-layer ../meta-titania # not there yet

 # Compile the thing
 bitbake rpi-hwup-image